Skip to content

 Expose to SUFFERING (age-appropriately)

 Sheltered kids = less compassionate.
-(1) Controlled exposure: Visit nursing home, homeless shelter, refugee ministry (with explanation/processing), (2) Sponsor child: Letters, photos—put FACE to poverty, (3) News discussions: 'That earthquake killed thousands.
+(1) Controlled exposure: Visit a nursing home, homeless shelter, or refugee ministry (with explanation and processing), (2) Sponsor a child: Letters, photos, put a FACE to poverty, (3) News discussions: 'That earthquake killed thousands.
 Let's pray and give,' (4) Balance: Don't traumatize, but don't insulate.
 They need to SEE suffering to develop compassion for sufferers.

 "When Jesus saw her weeping, and the Jews who had come along with her also weeping, he was deeply moved in spirit and troubled...
 Jesus wept."